DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 * **Core Course Concepts:** Introduction to the `<font>` HTML element, specifying font family with the `face` attribute, and setting font size with the `size` attribute (using numeric values 1-7).
 * **Relevant Files:**
     * [basic-html-and-javascript-1/basic-html-1.html](basic-html-and-javascript-1/basic-html-1.html) (Modified)
 * **Reflection/Learning Note:** This assignment reinforced the use of deprecated HTML attributes for styling.
-It's an important educational step to understand historical web development practices before moving to modern CSS methods for font customization, which offer more control and maintainability.
+It served as an important educational step to understand historical web development practices.
+* **Independent Research & Best Practices:**
+    * Through collaborative discussion, it was confirmed that the `<font>` tag is indeed **deprecated in HTML5**.
+    * The modern and preferred approach for all font styling (color, family, size) is to utilize **CSS** properties (e.g., `color`, `font-family`, `font-size`).
+This adherence to CSS promotes a clear **separation of concerns** (structure in HTML, presentation in CSS), significantly improves maintainability, and aligns with current industry standards.
+This deeper understanding reinforces the importance of moving beyond older HTML styling methods.

 #### Step 148: BOLD, ITALICS, UNDERLINE ASSIGNMENT - Text Styling with Deprecated Tags
 * **Objective:** Open `basic-html-1.html` and add content that utilizes the `<b>`, `<i>`, and `<u>` tags to display bold, italicized, and underlined text.